zimfw/zimfw/modules/git/README.md

   * `gf` downloads objects and references from another repository.
   * `gfc` clones a repository into a new directory.
   * `gfm` fetches from and merges with another repository or local branch.
-  * `gfr` fetches from and rebases on another repository or local branch.
+  * `gfr` fetches from and rebases on top of another repository or local branch.
+  * `gfu` removes unexisting remote-tracking references, fetches all remotes and merges.

 ### Grep